akeebsaberi/individual-project/README.md

 Sprint 3 - Add Projects, Education and Employment to my CV

 Sprint 4 - Edit Projects, Education and Employment on my CV

+Sprint 5 - Delete Projects, Education and Employment from my CV